-Integration of classroom instruction with practical on-the-job experience coordinated with the program of study and related to appropriate occupational goals.
+Integration of classroom instruction with practical on-thejob experience coordinated with the program of study and related to appropriate occupational goals.

-200ABCD SELECTED TOPICS IN EMERGENCY MEDICAL SERVICES
+200ABCD SELECTED TOPICS IN EMERGENCY MEDICAL SERVICES .25-4 UNITS

-.25 -4 UNITS

-Laboratory: 2-96 hours per semester and/or Clinic: 5-240 hours per semester.
+Lecture: Minimum 1-64 hours per semester and/or Laboratory: Minimum 2-96 hours per semester and/or Clinic/Field: 5-240 hours per semester

-Group investigation of a special topic in the area of pre-hospital emergency medicine, with special attention to large-scale crisis intervention.
+Group investigation of a special topic in the area of prehospital emergency medicine, with special attention to large-scale crisis intervention.

-236-239ABCD SELECTED TOPICS IN EMERGENCY MEDICAL
+236-239ABCD SELECTED TOPICS IN EMERGENCY MEDICAL SERVICES .25-4 UNITS

-SERVICES .25 -4 UNITS

-Lecture: 1-64 hours per semester and/or Laboratory: 2-96 hours per semester and/or

-Clinic: 5-240 hours per semester
+Lecture: Minimum 1-64 hours per semester and/or Laboratory: Minimum 2-96 hours per semester and/or Clinic: 5-240 hours per semester

-Group investigation of a special topic in the area of pre-hospital emergency medicine, with special attention to large-scale crisis intervention.
+Group investigation of a special topic in the area of prehospital emergency medicine, with special attention to large-scale crisis intervention.